 (Offered as HIST 235 [EU], EUST 245, and RUSS 235) Joseph Stalin, the infamous Soviet dictator, created a particular type of society in the aftermath of the Russian Revolution.
 Stalinism became a phenomenon that influenced the development of the former Soviet Union, Eastern Europe, China, and North Korea.
 The course will begin with the exploration of Stalin’s own life, and then focus on what historical forces enabled the emergence of Stalinism.
 The course will cover the period on the eve of and during the Russian Revolution, Stalinist transformation of the USSR in the 1930s, WWII, and the onset of the Cold War.
 Among issues to be explored are the extent of popular support for Stalinist-type regimes, the mechanisms of large-scale political terror, the longevity of Stalinist regimes, and historical memory about Stalinism.
 Three class meetings per week.

-(Offered as HIST 236 [EU] and EUST 238) The Cold War indelibly shaped the second half of the twentieth century.
+(Offered as HIST 236 [EU], EUST 238, and RUSS 237) The Cold War indelibly shaped the second half of the twentieth century.
 Spies seemed ubiquitous; nuclear annihilation imminent.
 Films such as Red October and the James Bond series forged a Western image of the Soviet Union.
 But how were these decades experienced behind the Iron Curtain?
 This class explores Soviet history between the end of World War II and the collapse of the USSR.
 We will study the roots of the Cold War; the politics of de-Stalinization in the USSR; the unfolding of Soviet influence in Eastern Europe; and Soviet relations with the West, China, and the developing world.
 We will also explore the internal dynamics of Soviet society: the rise of the Soviet middle class, consumerism, tourism, the entertainment industry, demographic trends, education, and public health.
 Two class meetings per week.

-(Offered as BLST 239 [US] and HIST 239 [US]).
-This course will examine the practices, cultures, and consequences of racial segregation in the modern United States.
+(Offered as BLST 239 [US] and HIST 239 [US]) This course will examine the practices, cultures, and consequences of racial segregation in the modern United States.
 Beginning with the Jim Crow South, students will learn to interpret segregation not simply as a system of racial separation but as a critical site of political, economic, and psychological investment.
 Two questions will animate this class: how did segregation work and for whom, historically, did it work?
 In attempting to answer these questions, students will learn to see the ways in which a supposedly bygone institution has continued to profoundly shape the nature and distribution of power in the United States.
 Students will, for instance, ponder connections between the color line in the South and the history of red-lining in the urban North.
 In doing so, this class will ask students to consider the ways in which southern history might be understood as national history, and the ways in which the presence of segregation remains central to the persistence of inequality in American life.

 (Offered as HIST 240 [EU], EUST 240, and RUSS 345) This course explores the tumultuous and unprecedented transition from the late Soviet Communism to contemporary Russian Federation.
 We will discuss the state of the Soviet Union on the eve of dissolution and politics of nationalism; emergence of the post-Soviet states and divergence in their historical development; transition to capitalism and privatization; challenges of federalism and regionalism in post-Soviet Russia; relations between the Russian Federation and “Near Abroad,” NATO and China, and the social and cultural developments from the late Soviet period to the early twenty-first century.
 The class will also explore the historical evolution of the phenomenon of Putinism as rooted in long-term transformation of the former Soviet space.
 Two class meetings per week.

-[US] An overview of punishment from the Enlightenment to modern times.
+(Offered as HIST 245 [US] and SWAG 247) An overview of punishment from the Enlightenment to modern times.
 Topics include theories of criminality; birth of the penitentiary; growth of carceral culture; role of reform movements; relationship between slavery, abolition, and punishment; rise of criminology, eugenics, and sexology; persistence of poverty among carceral subjects; and the emergence of the contemporary prison industrial complex.
 Primary sources for consideration include newspaper articles, reform and abolition organizational records, official prison reports, and legal and sociological papers.
 Secondary readings will be primarily historical with some critical theories of difference and power including critical race theory, feminist theories of intersectionality, queer theory, and contemporary critical prison studies.
 Two class meetings per week.